 The agricultural sector currently occupies 30.4% of the Brazilian territory (23.3% pastureland and 7.1% in agriculture and planted forests), while 65% of the territory is covered with native vegetation, as summarized in Figure 4.
 Legally protected native vegetation (conservation units and indigenous reserves) represents 40% of the total remaining vegetation.
 Although this is a significant amount of protected land, it is highly concentrated in the Amazon Biome.
-The other 60% is located on private properties, from which 50% of the total remaining vegetation approved in 2012.
+The other 60% is located on private properties, from which 50% of the total remaining vegetation is protected by the National Forest Code, under the legislation approved in 2012.
 However, annual and perennial crops still occupy a small share of the total agricultural land.
 The majority of the agricultural land is occupied by pastures, used mainly for beef cattle production.